balder-dev/balder/doc/source/basics/connections.rst

 Global-Connection-Tree
 ======================

-In balder all connections are embedded in a so called global-connection-trees.
+In Balder all connections are embedded in a so called global-connection-trees.
 This tree defines how the connections are arranged to each other.

 The global connection tree